Skip to main content

 • run_spec_ref

-That common shape is what makes cross-benchmark aggregation possible.
+This common shape makes cross-benchmark aggregation possible.

 Step 3: aggregate metrics